What is the most important project that you are working on right now?

 One of the toughest things to do as a leader is to decide if you want to pull the plug on a project prior to completion in order to push through a more impactful project that will yield better results.
 It’s tough to put a project on the back burner when you and your team have already invested a lot of time and effort into it, but making these tough choices for the greater good is why you get paid the big bucks.

 Think of your list of projects, like being at an all-you-can-eat buffet.
 If you have plenty of your favorite foods to choose from, are you really going to go for the vegetables?
 If you can have as much mac and cheese, crab legs, spaghetti, and meatballs (insert your favorite unhealthy food here), are you really going to force yourself to get the salad?

 You know the answer…

 The same can be said about your smorgasbord of open and uncompleted projects.
-Most often, if given the choice, your team will work on their favorites, or the newest, most interesting ones and shy away from doing the tasks they know they need to do, but don’t necessarily want to do in order to bring a project to completion.
+Most often, if given a choice, your team will work on their favorites or the newest, most interesting ones and shy away from doing the tasks they know they need to do but don’t necessarily want to do in order to bring a project to completion.

 Clarity is king when it comes to the timely completion of projects.